snotskie/ttrpg/site/src/monstrosities.md

 Characters do not level up or gain experience points for defeating Monstrosities.
 Instead, like any other important moment in the narrative, you may choose to award your players Blessings for progressing through a milestone or for creative or cooperative gameplay during the Monstrous Endeavor.

-Additionally, at the end of a Monstrous Endeavor, you may permit your players to perform Preparedness Checks without spending a Blessing to find items of interest to them along the "spoils" of their victory.
+Additionally, at the end of a Monstrous Endeavor, you may permit your players to perform Checks to find items of interest to them along the "spoils" of their victory.
 For example, players may look for parts they can reuse when they defeat murderous robots, a clue revealing the location of the mad scientist's hideout when they calm and befriend one of her creations, or so on.

 These narratively reflective moments after a Monstrous Endeavor can be a great chance to rebalance the narrative tension while giving your players agency in thinking about where the story goes next.